ibmjstart/bluemix-wordpress/README.md

    ```"mv lib/my-personal-plugin-folder htdocs/wp-content/plugins"```

 ## My WordPress site received an "Error establishing a database connection" message.
 You probably have too many concurrent users who are trying to access your website.
-By default, WordPress on Bluemix uses the free tier of ClearDB's MySQL database as a service that is suitable for trial usage.
-However, for real usage, consider upgrading to one of their paid tiers, which provide you with more simultaneous connections and more storage space.
-Unfortunately, paid tiers for ClearDB are not offered in Bluemix currently.
-Contact ClearDB support for options on upgrading your plan.
-You can also try activating the [WP Super Cache Plugin](#WP_Super_Cache).
+By default, WordPress on Bluemix uses the free tier of ClearDB's MySQL database as
+a service that is suitable for trial usage.
+However, for real usage, consider
+upgrading to one of their paid tiers that provide you with more simultaneous
+connections and more storage space.

+Unfortunately, paid tiers for ClearDB are not
+offered in Bluemix currently.
+Contact ClearDB support for options on upgrading your
+plan.
+You can also try [activating the WP Super Cache Plugin](#activate-the-wp-super-cache-plugin).

 ## My site is loading slowly.
 Can I speed it up?
 Bluemix provides built-in support for scaling your apps.
-If the slowdown is load-related, increasing the number of instances may improve response times.
-You can also try activating the [WP Super Cache Plugin](#WP_Super_Cache).
+If the slowdown is load-related,
+increasing the number of instances may improve response times.
+You can also try [activating
+the WP Super Cache Plugin](#activate-the-wp-super-cache-plugin).

 ## I received an HTTP error when I tried to upload an image.
-Check the health of the [Object Storage] service in your region via https://ibm.biz/bluemixstatus
+Check the health of the Object Storage service in your region via https://ibm.biz/bluemixstatus

 ## Routes to my posts and pages start failing unexpectedly
 The .htaccess is a distributed config file.
 Wordpress uses this file to manipulate how Apache serves files from its root directory and subdirectories thereof.
 Most notably, WP modifies this file to be able to handle pretty permalinks.
 An example of a default version can be found [here](https://codex.wordpress.org/htaccess) .
 If your routes unexpectedly stop working until you reset your permalinks settings within the Admin dashboard, then you are most likely dealing with a .htaccess file that is either corrupt or being deleted after app restart.
 Use the **cf files** or the Bluemix dashboard to inspect the .htaccess file which should be present at */app/htdocs/.htaccess*.
 Visit the **lib** folder of this repository and update the .htaccess default file provided in this repo.